 This semester develops in the student a more mature, adult ability to read the Christian Scriptures intelligently in order to answer the fundamental questions: Who is Jesus?
 What did he teach?
 How does Jesus' life provide direction for a person living in this increasingly complex world?

-Theology 3A: Who is Jesus?
-The Revelation of Jesus Christ in the Christian Testament Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Required Core Course To be eligible for consideration: Successful completion of Theology 2A/2B Year Level: 11
+Theology 3A: Christian Morality Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Required Core Course To be eligible for consideration: Successful completion of Theology 2A/2B Year Level: 11